ncri/ajaxify_rails/README.md

 No more full page reloads for your Rails app!
 Yay!

-Automatically makes your app loading content in the background via ajax.
+Automatically makes your app loading content in the background via Ajax.

-Works by turning all internal links into ajax links that trigger an update of the page's content area.
+Works by turning all internal links into Ajax links that trigger an update of the page's content area.
-Also form submissions are automatically turned into ajax requests.
+Also form submissions are automatically turned into Ajax requests.

 Features:

-- Uses the html5 history interface for changing the url and making the browser's back and forward buttons work with ajax.
+- Uses the html5 history interface for changing the url and making the browser's back and forward buttons work with Ajax.
 - Falls back to a hash based approach for browsers without the history interface (like Internet Explorer version <10)
 - Hash based and non-hash URLs are interchangeable.
 - Transparently handles redirects and supports page titles and flash messages.